 Some airbags have replacement dates

 An airbag’s lifespan depends on the age and brand of your car.
 That’s why we suggest you take a look at your owner’s manual, or research your specific model online to find out the details.
 If your airbags need to be replaced, be sure to follow the guidelines from the car manufacturer.
-Don’t miss these 13 automotive handy hints.
+Don’t miss these 74 car maintenance tips that will extend the life of your car.

 This mostly affects older cars, particularly old Mercedes cars.
 If you have a Mercedes vehicle that was made before 1992, there’s a good chance you should replace the airbags every 15 years.